7 Reasons To Invest In The Nordic Stock Markets (Why You Should Invest In Nordic/Scandinavian Stocks)

-The Nordic/Scandinavian region gets lots of coverage for their welfare models and statistical happiness, but perhaps lesser known is that its stock markets have performed really well over the last 50 years.
-I define the Nordics as Norway, Sweden, Denmark, Finland and Iceland (Scandinavia is Norway, Sweden and Denmark).
-The languages are related and easy to understand between each other, with the exception of Iceland and Finland.
+The Nordic/Scandinavian region gets lots of coverage for its welfare models and statistical happiness, but perhaps lesser known is that its stock markets have performed really well over the last 50 years.
+We believe there are at least 7 reasons to invest in the Nordic stock markets:

 Reason number 1: High returns since 1965:

-Source: Dimson, Marsh and Staunton (The authors of Triumph Of The Optimists).
+Source: Dimson, Marsh, and Staunton (The authors of Triumph Of The Optimists).
 Real returns.

 It turns out the region has outperformed the US markets since 1965, perhaps a bit surprising (?).

-Reason number 2: Many interesting small caps – which have outperformed
+Reason number 2: Many interesting small caps (which have outperformed)

 Furthermore, the small caps have outperformed both global and US small caps for a long time: MSCI Nordic small caps have returned 11.9% since 2000: